iluwatar/java-design-patterns/lockable-object/README.md

 **Programmatic Example**

-The Lockable Object pattern is a concurrency pattern that allows only one thread to access a shared resource at a time.
+The Lockable Object pattern is a concurrency control design pattern in Java that allows only one thread to access a shared resource at a time, ensuring mutual exclusion and preventing data corruption.
 Instead of using the `synchronized` keyword on the methods to be synchronized, the object which implements the Lockable interface handles the request.

 In this example, we have a `SwordOfAragorn` object that implements the `Lockable` interface.
 Multiple `Creature` objects, represented by `Elf`, `Orc`, and `Human` classes, are trying to acquire the sword.
 Each `Creature` is wrapped in a `Feind` object that implements `Runnable`, allowing each creature to attempt to acquire the sword in a separate thread.